Cooler, Greener, Wilder

 Can a council apply for grant funding of greater than 50% total project cost?

-No. Applications will only be considered that apply for up to 50% of the total project cost, contributing to cooler, greener, wilder outcomes.
-This includes monetary or in-kind contributions.
+No. Applications will only be considered that apply for up to 50% of the project costs contributing to cooler, greener, wilder outcomes.
+The council contribution can include monetary or in-kind contributions, as well as support from volunteer groups or other grant funding sources.

 Can I still apply for this grant program if my project received funding from another source?